UTNuclearRoboticsPublic/EnvEase/README.md

   (Or whatever other text editor you prefer)

   <li>Run the install script.
 This will place bash scripts in the location /opt/EnvEase, install the envease program to /bin, and place a configuration directory .envease in your home directory.
-After running the install script, you may delete the envease directory.</li>
+After running the install script, you may delete the cloned EnvEase directory.</li>

       ~/EnvEase/install.sh